shoelace-style/shoelace/docs/getting-started/usage.md

 > Because React implements its own synthetic event system, it cannot listen for DOM events coming from Custom Elements without the use of a workaround.
 Developers will need to reference their Custom Elements using a ref and manually attach event listeners with addEventListener.
 This makes working with Custom Elements cumbersome.

-Fortunately, there's a package that will let you use Shoelace components as if they were React components.
+Fortunately, there's a package called [@shoelace-style/react](https://www.npmjs.com/package/@shoelace-style/react) that will let you use Shoelace components as if they were React components.
 You can install it using this command.

 ```bash
 npm install @shoelace-style/react